 5 Herbs to Add to Your Confinement Meal Recipes

 There may be a lot of things going through your head in regards to your postnatal recovery phase, and one of them being your health and with it comes the postpartum meals.
-You may consider adding in a bunch of herbs into your daily meals, but not without finding out what the suitable ones are.
+You may consider adding in a bunch of herbs into your daily confinement meal recipes, but how do you find the right and best herbs for confinement?

 If you are not familiar with herbs in the first place, it can be easy to be at loss and have no idea where to begin.
-However, in actuality, there are a lot of common herbs that you can easily find within one stop at the next door herbal store.
-With that, here are five best herbs that will greatly help you in your postnatal journey.
+In actuality, there are a lot of common herbs that you can easily find within one stop at the next door herbal store.
+With that, here are five best herbs that will greatly help you in your postnatal journey!

 Jujube, also known as Chinese red dates, normally come in three forms, namely fresh, dried, and sweetened.
 You can have the fresh ones that carry strong Vitamin C punch, but dried jujubes are more commonly found in soup and congee.
 Jujube contains plenty of vitamin A, B1, B2, protein, calcium, iron, magnesium, and more – endless benefits for a new mother in the process of recovering.